BeatrisIlieva/drf-react-gems/README.md

 -   Access to checkout, account management, order history, and permanent storage of shopping bag and wishlist requires authentication

 -   Access to the Admin page is available only to admins in the Order group.
-From there, they can send reminders to users about their abandoned shopping bags.
+From there, they can send reminders to users about their abandoned shopping bags

 **Review Moderation & Approval System:**